geosolutions-it/scripts/performance_tests/WMS_Orthographic/README.txt

 				 5) The coordinates of the Bounding Box.

-* **wmts_random_tiles_requests_plan.jmx**: a jMeter test plan for WMTS requests test.
+* **wms_orthographic_requests.jmx**: a jMeter test plan for WMS requests for the orthographic projection.

-  * You should have to adjust the path value, e.g. C:\path\tilematrix.csv, in the Test Plan User Defined Variables.
+  * You should have to adjust the path value, e.g. C:\path\{filename}.csv, in the Test Plan User Defined Variables.
-  * Set the EPSG:id value in the Test Plan User Defined Variables.
+  * Set the Host in the Test Plan User Defined Variables.
-  * Set the image format.
   * Set the layer name that you want to use for the requests in the Test Plan User Defined Variables.
-  * Set the test duration for each group thread in the Test Plan User Defined Variables.

-N.B.: You should download the WMTS GetCapabilities file and place it in your workspace directory.